Weiming-Hu/AnalogsEnsemble/README.md

 `gribConverter` provides the functionality to convert from a GRIB2 file format to NetCDF file format directly that is ready to be used by other Analog computation tools like `similarityCalculator`.
 By default, this tool is **NOT** built.

 If you have already installed `Eccodes` on your system, to build `gribConverter`, you need to include the following parameters.
-This would be recommended way of installation.
 The order of the parameters does not matter.

 ```
 cmake -DBUILD_GRIBCONVERTER=ON -DECCODES_TYPE=SYSTEM <other arguments if you have any> ..